Powerful cyclone Yaas destroys homes in India, forces airport closure | Science-Environment

 - India

 Authorities said more than a million people had been moved out of the storm's path, while television broadcast images of rough seas, strong winds, and rains lashing the state of Odisha, with shops and homes boarded up.
-By noon, the "very severe cyclone" would cross Odisha and its neighbor, West Bengal, weather officials said.
+Weather officials said the "very severe cyclone" was expected to hit Odisha and adjacent West Bengal, with some effects felt even in Bangladesh, although the neighboring country is not in the storm's direct path.

 West Bengal's chief minister, Mamata Banerjee, told reporters that about 20,000 mud houses and temporary shelters had been damaged in the state.
 "I have not seen anything like this before," said another state minister, Bankim Hazra, after seawater gushed into the low-lying areas of Sagar island in the Bay of Bengal and the tourist town of Digha, where a police station was flooded.